 The Adults with Incapacity Act allows medical treatment to be given to protect or promote the physical and mental health of an adult who is unable to consent.
 These can be for:

-- ongoing treatment through eg their GP or dentist
+- ongoing treatment, such as with their GP or dentist

-If you're considering applying for any of these powers we may need to be involved.
-Your local mental health officer can advise you about this.
-Contact your local social work office and ask to speak to the mental health officer.
+If you are considering applying for any of these powers we may need to be involved.
+Your local Mental Health Officer can advise you about this.
+Contact your local social work office and ask to speak to the Mental Health Officer.